4bahija/Collaborative-Based-Movie-Recommendation-System/README.md

 # Collaborative-Based-Movie-Recommendation-System
 Recommender systems are the systems which filter information according to a user's choices.
 It is used in various fields such as books, movies, music, articles etc.
 There are two types of recommender systems:
-i) Content-Bases recommender system- The main paradigm of a content based recommender system is driven by the statement "Show me more of the same of what I have liked before".
-It figures out what a user's favourite aspects of an item are and then recommendations on items that share those aspects. ii) Collaborative-Based recommender system- Collaborative filtering is based on user's saying " Tell me what is popular among my neighbours, I also might like it."
+## Content-Bases recommender system- The main paradigm of a content based recommender system is driven by the statement "Show me more of the same of what I have liked before".
+It figures out what a user's favourite aspects of an item are and then recommendations on items that share those aspects.
+## Collaborative-Based recommender system- Collaborative filtering is based on user's saying " Tell me what is popular among my neighbours, I also might like it."
 It finds similar group of users and provide recommendation based on similar tastes within that group.

 In this notebook, we will be using Collaborative based filtering algorithm to recommend movies to the user.
 We have taken a MovieLens 20M dataset from kaggle(https://www.kaggle.com/grouplens/movielens-20m-dataset)

-We imported the basic libraries that are Numpy, Pandas Matplotlib and sqrt.
+### We imported the basic libraries that are Numpy, Pandas Matplotlib and sqrt.

 import numpy as np
 import pandas as pd